A goal without a plan is just a wish.

 - Antoine de Saint-Exupéry.

-If you've tried traditional goal visualisation and it hasn't been effective, you might have been going about it the wrong way...
+If you've tried traditional goal setting, including visualisation of your desired future, but it hasn't been effective, you might have been going about it the wrong way...

-There's a key element that makes all the difference - between feeling great and motivated in pursuing your goal vs running out of steam, having to "push yourself".
+There's a key element that makes all the difference - between feeling great and motivated in pursuing your goal vs running out of steam, having to "push yourself" all the time, or giving up altogether.

 If you've done goal visualisation before, you know it involves dedicating some time to imagine the future that you wish to have happen, and most importantly, that you're working towards.

 Visualising our outcomes (and the road to them) is something that's been proven to work.
-It may well determine how well we do with the goal, and especially how we experience the journey.
+It can determine how well we do with the goal, and especially how we experience the journey.

 A lot of manifesting practices suggest that we should focus all our attention (visualising power) onto our outcomes - as if we have them already, being there in our desired future.